 So far so good, except the price of these glasses is far from low.
 Truth be told, most people may not need all these features, and there are many affordable glasses that do good enough job of protecting your eyes from blue light.
 On the other hand, if you’re often exposed to a high amount of blue light for an extended period of time, this might be a good investment.

 This is especially so if your hardware isn’t capable of correcting for blue light at night.
 However expensive the Swannies are, they are nowhere close to buying a new phone or PC.
 But if you want a good night's sleep then the price might and getting the best blue-blocking glasses is on your to-do list.
 Then these might do perfectly for you.

 Right off the bat, it should be said that these glasses aren’t for those who are looking for extreme blue light protection.
-Filtering out only 39% of blue light, they might not meet the needs of most people.
+Filtering out only 39% of blue light, they might not meet the needs of many people.
 However, you need to appreciate them for what they are, as blue light protection is only one of many features.